Almand-O'Kelley-Walker House

-The Almand-O'Kelley-Walker House, in Conyers, Georgia, is a historic house built around 1870.
+The Almand-O'Kelley-Walker House is a historic house built around 1870 in Conyers, Georgia.
 It was listed on the National Register of Historic Places in 1998.

 It is a one-story folk Victorian frame house on brick piers.
 It has four original chimneys and six original fireplaces.
 It has been referred to as a House of Seven Gables.

 The listing included three contributing buildings and two contributing structures.